FEniCS/governance/people.md

-# Steering Council, Advisory Boatd and Institutional Partners
+# Steering Council, Advisory Board and Institutional Partners

 *NOTE: This is a preliminary list that should be refined and voted on in conjunction with the ratification of the new FEniCS Governance